TagoreZhao/MachineLearning_ONE_FOR_ALL/README.md

-# One for All For CIFAR10
+# One for All For Machine Learning

 ## Directory Structure
 ```